Alphabetical Plant Listing

 Attracts Hummingbirds

-Garden Uses Arbors, Pergolas, Trellises, Banks and Slopes, Ground Covers, Wall-Side Borders, Walls and Fences
+Garden Uses Arbors, Pergolas, Trellises, Banks And Slopes, Ground Covers, Wall-Side Borders, Walls And Fences

 Garden Styles Coastal Garden, Informal and Cottage, Mediterranean Garden